fidelepalouki/google_cloud_apigee_api_platform/2_API_Security_on_Google_Cloud_s_Apigee_API_Platform.md

 - JWT (JSON Web Token)

   - Digitally signed
-  - Decoded locally (doesnt need network trip) so valuable for microservices
+  - Decoded locally (doesn't need network trip) so valuable for microservices
-  - Thus can not be revoke => Keep TTL (Time To Live) fairly short
+  - Thus can not be revoked => Keep TTL (Time To Live) fairly short
   - Has 3 sections: `header.payload.signature`

     - Header: algorithm for signing